meulsie/Nightmare-Zone-RuneLite-bot-plugin-Old-School-RuneScape/README.md

 # My old school RuneScape bot.

-This bot will drink overload, absorption, super combat, divine super combat, prayer and restore potions for you when needed at nightmare zone.
+This bot will drink overload,  super combat, divine super combat, prayer, restore and absorption potions for you when needed at nightmare zone.
 The bot will only start running once it's inside of the nightmare zone region.

 ## Known bug: